How To Watch Picture-In-Picture Videos In iOS 14

 • Change the size of a picture-in-picture window: double-tap and PIP window to cycle through three sizes for the thumbnail: small, medium, or large.

-• Hide the picture-in-picture window: you can also quickly hide the PIP window to get it off-screen.
+• Hide the picture-in-picture window: You can also quickly hide the PIP window to get it off-screen.
 Simply swipe the PIP window toward the edge of the screen to do this.
 The video in the PIP window will keep playing in the background, so you’ll still be able to hear the sound.

 Michael Grothaus